Pregnancy Discrimination Attorneys in Los Angeles

 Facing Pregnancy Discrimination at Work?
 Call Our Los Angeles Pregnancy Discrimination Lawyer Now

 Are you on disability leave or leave after the birth of your child?
 Regardless, your employer must provide you with health insurance even while you are not working.
 Do you feel you have been a victim of pregnancy discrimination in the workplace?
 Then, contact us today.
-We can answer your questions about pregnancy discrimination and help you understand your legal options.
+Our pregnancy discrimination attorneys in Los Angeles can answer your questions about pregnancy discrimination and help you understand your legal options.
 You may have a viable claim to pursue a pregnancy discrimination lawsuit.
-Call us at (310) 526-8152 to get started.
+Call us at (310) 919-0091 to get started.